tildearrow/furnace/papers/icons.md

 - Open `icons.sfd` in FontForge.
 - Open "IBM Plex Sans Medium" to the side.
 Return to the icons font.
-- Copy char `E0F0` (the one with just two baselines) to the new codepoint.
+- Copy the two baselines from `E0F0` to the new codepoint.
 - Open the new codepoint.
 - Select the upper baseline.
 - Use `Element | Insert Text Outlines...` to place text: